There are currently no events posted

 Rescue equipment has come into play as the fire department is called on to remove a cat from a tree, to providing help in disasters, from explosions to hurricanes.
 Most of the rescues involve auto accidents.

-The first training classes that members of the Pocomoke Fire Company attended was in 1939.
+The first training classes that members of the Pocomoke Fire Company attended were in 1939.
 Chief Henderson contacted the University of MD and Curt Laramore, instructor for the university, taught the first basic fire course in Pocomoke.
 Since that time members of the Pocomoke Fire Company have the highest training per member as any company in the state.
-Firefighter one and CPR are required to be completed while on one year probationary membership.
-The members of the company have spent many hours in training programs presented by the university as well as the MD State Firemen's Association, Delmarva Firemen's Association and the Eastern Shore Firemen's association.
-The fire loss for the company speaks for itself, and it is to be construed that this training in the end result.
+Firefighter one and CPR are required to be completed while on one-year probationary membership.
+The members of the company have spent many hours in training programs presented by the university as well as the MD State Firemen's Association, Delmarva Firemen's Association, and the Eastern Shore Firemen's association.
+The fire loss for the company speaks for itself, and it is to be construed that this training is the end result.

 Fire prevention in the fire company was organized in 1946 under the direction of Chief Henderson.
-This has been carried on over the years with the company visiting many business' in pre-planning and discussing safety, fire prevention, and fire drills.
-Fire prevention activities are carried on in the schools during fire prevention week in October, with the company personnel presenting demonstrations as well as children visiting the fire house.
+This has been carried on over the years with the company visiting many businesses in pre-planning and discussing safety, fire prevention, and fire drills.
+Fire prevention activities are carried on in the schools during fire prevention week in October, with the company personnel presenting demonstrations as well as children visiting the firehouse.

 The fires of major importance that have taken place since 1922 are: Marvel Package Company, Clarke Ave; Ben Dryden's Mill, Market Street; G.D.
 Bull Hatchery, Market Street; Tilghman Fertilizer Plant, Clarke Avenue; Business Section (4 Stores) Clarke Avenue (Maple to Walnut); G.D.
 Bull Frozen Food Locker, Clarke Avenue; Feldman's Furniture, Market Street; Stephen Long School, Fifth Street; Pocomoke Elementary School, Market Street; Pocomoke Pharmacy, Market Street; and Bethany United Methodist Church, Market St.